Additive posets, CW-complexes, and graphs: Homology posets of graphs

 \subsection{Remarks}

-1. The homological additive poset of a graph is functorial with respect to graph inclusions: if a graph $\Gamma$ is contained in a graph $\Gamma'$, then the inclusion homomorphism is an embedding of additive posets which carries atoms to atoms and tiles to tiles.
-A similar result holds for CW-complexes of any dimension.
+1. If a graph $\Gamma$ is contained in a graph $\Gamma'$, then the inclusion homomorphism $ H_1(\Gamma;\Z/2\Z) \to H_1(\Gamma';\Z/2\Z)$ is an embedding of additive posets carrying atoms to atoms and tiles to tiles.
+A similar claim holds for CW-complexes.